tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-One of the most simple extensions when we split a line into multiple lines is to use parallel lines.
-Like the ones we can see here.
-These lines share the slope, but they have a different intercept.
+One of the most common extensions when splitting a line into multiple lines is to use parallel lines.
+Right like the lines here.
+These share a common slope, but they have a different intercepts.

 This implies much more flexibility than the previous approach, but it is still a little restrictive because the same slope is used in all cases.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## Weirdly non-parallel
+## Non-parallel, but weird
 <!-- #endregion -->

 ```python hide_input=true slideshow={"slide_type": "-"}